torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 with migration support, the user can migrate the VM with this VF from one HV to a different one.

-However, when migratable capability is enable, device will disable features which cannot be migrated.
+However, when migratable capability is enable, device will disable features which cananalt be migrated.
 Thus migratable cap can impose limitations on a VF so let the user decide.

 Example of LM with migratable function configuration: